-The Compliance function provides regulatory risk oversight, and monitors compliance with the various regulatory and legal obligations of the Group, notably those of the Financial Conduct Authority.
-This monitoring, together with regular interaction with the business functions, helps to provide input into such areas as training, marketing and the way the regulated firms deal with brokers and customers.
+The Compliance function provides regulatory risk oversight, and monitors compliance with the various regulatory and contractual obligations of the Group.
+This monitoring, together with regular interaction with the business functions, helps to provide input into such areas as training, marketing and the way the regulated firms deal with insurers, brokers and customers.